dannygauntletai/justdothething/docs/backend_structure.md

 ## API Design and Endpoints

 The RESTful APIs are structured by functionality:
-- **Yell Mode**: `/api/yell/trigger` handles screenshot processing and alerts.
+- **Yell Mode**: `/api/yell/trigger` handles screenshot processing reminders.
 - **Yap Mode**: `/api/yap/transcribe` converts speech into actionable tasks.
 - **Flow Mode**: `/api/flow/insights` delivers productivity insights.
 - **Shared**: `/api/activity/log` records activities across all modes.

-Each endpoint is linked to a controller that delegates tasks to specialized services (e.g., `aiService.js`, `ttsService.js`), keeping the API layer focused on routing and response management for clear and predictable communication with the frontend.
+Each endpoint is linked to a controller that delegates tasks to specialized services (e.g., `ttsService.js`), keeping the API layer focused on routing and response management for clear and predictable communication with the frontend.

 ## Hosting Solutions